Archaeopteryx | Ancient Winged Dinosaur from the Jurassic Era

 The name Archaeopteryx, meaning “ancient wing”, is a testament to this dinosaurs unique place in evolutionary history.
 This name is derived from the ancient Greek words archaios, meaning “ancient”, and pteryx, meaning “feather” or “wing”.

-In terms of taxonomic classification, Archaeopteryx belongs to clade Theropoda and clade Paraves.
+In terms of taxonomic classification, Archaeopteryx belongs to the group Theropoda and clade Paraves.
 It is part of the family Archaeopterygidae and its type species is Archaeopteryx lithographica.

 This dinosaur lived during the Late Jurassic period, specifically the Tithonian stage.
 This was a time when Europe was an archipelago of islands in a shallow warm tropical sea, much closer to the equator than it is now.